 “There’s always tomorrow night, Boo, ” she suggested.

-“It’s a date,” he said excitedly, sounding better.
+“It’s a date,” he said excitedly.
 “I can’t wait to see you.”

 “I can’t wait, either,” she replied.
 They had been dating for almost eight months, and she was pretty sure she was in love with him.
 Neither of them had said it, and she didn’t want to be the first one.
 But she hoped that he would, and soon.